skorobogatydmitry/shadowdark-mkchar/README.md

 # What to contribute?

+## Usability & new features

-- other languages
+- other language packs
 - randomize class in case there are several equal stats (e.g. if STR and INT are 16, choose either warrior or wizard)
 - ancestry talent rolls (e.g. human's extra one)
 - re-roll duplicated talents when applicable (e.g. theif's vigilant)
-- cleanup values clonning in the code
 - have meta spell lists and an arg to use the meta or random
 - save character to YAML/ JSON + have interactive editor mode for e.g. spell list

+## Refactoring

+- cleanup values clonning in the code
+- change the typst template to dynamically adjust layout by checking actual content size